hsh754/COMPSCI-703-individual-research/README.md

-# Reasoning Chain Evaluation Framework
+# Investigating the Structural Impact of Chain-of-Thought Prompts on Commonsense Reasoning in Large Language Models (LLMs)

-This project implements a comprehensive framework for evaluating reasoning chains in language models across different datasets and prompting strategies.
-It supports both zero-shot and few-shot experiments with various prompt templates.
+This framework facilitates the investigation of two distinct Chain-of-Thought prompt structures—one enforcing a clear multi-step format and the other employing a conversational, free-flow approach—on the commonsense reasoning performance of large language models.
+It supports comprehensive evaluation on CommonsenseQA and CoS-E benchmarks under both zero-shot and few-shot conditions, measuring accuracy and logical consistency via Natural Language Inference (NLI) to analyze the interplay between prompt format and model architecture.

 ## Project Structure